← Back to projects

 Timora: work-day tracking and reporting

-Timora allows each user to manage their own time history with strict session-based data separation.
-It includes complete workflows for work days, project templates, reports, and period settings in a feature-based architecture.
+Timora helps users manage time history, payment calculation, and reporting with strict per-user data separation.
+It includes complete flows for work days, templates/projects, and period settings on top of a feature-based architecture.

 Challenge

-Build a reliable app for daily work-day control and hour-based payment calculation, with configurable business rules and strict multi-user data isolation.
+Build a reliable app for daily work-day tracking and payment calculation, with configurable business rules and strict isolation between users.

 Solution

 Implemented a feature-based architecture on Next.js App Router using Server Actions, services, and repositories over Prisma.
-Added Better Auth, Zod validation, and automatic normal/overtime split per template.
+Added Better Auth, Zod validation, and automatic normal/overtime calculation per template.

 Results